People

 Profile

-I joined the University of Leicester in 2008 firstly as a Research Fellow and later as a Lecturer in microbiology.
-Previously I worked as a research fellow at the Swiss Federal Institute of Technology developing methods to detect protein-protein interaction to understand M. tuberculosis drug targets and as a post doctoral researcher at the University of Cambridge using directed evolution approaches to study enzyme specificity in antibiotic biosynthesis.
+I joined the University of Leicester in 2008 firstly as a Research Fellow and later as an Associate Professor in microbiology.
+Previously I worked as a research fellow at the Swiss Federal Institute of Technology developing methods to detect protein-protein interaction to understand Mycobacterium tuberculosis drug targets and as a post doctoral researcher at the University of Cambridge using directed evolution approaches to study enzyme specificity in antibiotic biosynthesis.

 Research

-I am interested in bacterial physiology at the molecular level with a particular focus on human pathogens like Mycobacterium tuberculosis and on industrial strains.
-Recent achievements of my group include discovering a protein kinase signalling pathway that allows M. tuberculosis to regulate central metabolism by sensing amino acids in its surroundings.
+The O’Hare group study bacteria at the molecular level, with a particular focus on the human pathogen Mycobacterium tuberculosis and on bacteria used in industry.
+Recent achievements include the discovery of a protein kinase signalling pathway that allows M. tuberculosis to sense amino acids produced by human cells in order to regulate its own metabolism.

 Molecular mechanisms of sensory perception and metabolic regulation in bacteria

-We are also working on the conserved pathways in the industrial “workhorse” Corynebacterium glutamicum (used to produce >$6 billion dollars of amino acids per year) and the antibiotic producing Streptomyces (>$1billion dollar market).
+This signal pathway is conserved in the industrial “workhorse” Corynebacterium glutamicum (used to produce >$6 billion dollars of amino acids per year) and the antibiotic producing Streptomyces (>$1billion dollar market).>

-We collaborate with groups within the institute and Departments of Respiratory Science and Molecular and Cell Biology to validate anti-TB drug targets and for structure based drug discovery (Russell Wallis), to study protein phosphorylation at the level of the phosphoproteome and in regulation of bacterial cell growth (Galina Mukamolova), and to study the function of these signalling pathways in infection models (Leicester TB Research Group).
+We collaborate with groups within the Institute and the Leicester TB Research Group to validate anti-TB drug targets for structure based drug discovery, to study protein phosphorylation at the level of the phosphoproteome and in regulation of bacterial cell growth, and to study the function of these signalling pathways in infection models.

 Supervision